Who's Behind Listverse?

-Top 10 Tantalizing Facts About Sex In The Middle Ages
+Top 10 Tantalizing Facts About Sex in the Middle Ages

 Under the heavy influence of the Church, sexual acts during the Middle Ages were policed to an extreme.
 Despite this state of oppression, people still liked sex.
 And as you are about to find out, sex during those times was far more interesting than you would expect.

-10 Prostitution Was Considered A Necessary Evil
+10 Prostitution Was Considered a Necessary Evil

 Prostitution was rife throughout the Middle Ages, and while the clergy weren’t happy about it, they made little effort to stop it.
 Clerics realized that many men needed this outlet and that a lack of prostitution could do more harm than good.
 They feared that otherwise, men would corrupt respectable women or, even worse, turn to homosexuality.

-9 Impotence Was Grounds For Marriage Annulment
+9 Impotence Was Grounds for Marriage Annulment

 There are dozens of reported cases of impotence trials in medieval times.
-One of the most famous occurred in 1198, between King Philip II of France and his second wife, Ingeborg, daughter of Danish king Valdemar I. For some reason, Philip hated Ingeborg and didn’t want to have her as queen of France.
+One of the most famous occurred in 1198, between King Philip II of France and his second wife, Ingeborg, the daughter of the Danish king, Valdemar I. For some reason, Philip hated Ingeborg and didn’t want to have her as queen of France.
 In a strange twist, the man was actually the one arguing that the marriage had not been consummated, pleading “temporary impotence.”

 8 Women Used Contraceptives

 However, demographics studies show that pregnancy rates decreased significantly in women over 30, suggesting that they employed various contraceptive methods.
-Even so, written records of these practices are very scarce, due likely to the Church’s influence and staunch opposition to contraception.
+Even so, written records of these practices are very scarce due to the Church’s influence and staunch opposition to contraception.
 Historians believed this created an “oral culture of contraception,” where the “tricks of the trade” were passed down from midwife to midwife.
 Coitus interruptus was a common birth control method, as were plant-based contraceptives, such as a pessary made out of lily root and rue.

-7 The Church Thought Midwives Forced Women Into Sex with The Devil
+7 The Church Thought Midwives Forced Women Into Sex With the Devil

 The late Middle Ages were characterized, among other things, by prolific witch hunts, which saw tens of thousands of people (mostly women) persecuted for witchcraft.
 Numerous “suspicious” practices could get you declared a witch, and sometimes, this included midwifery.